Blue Jays expect to play in Florida, Buffalo and Toronto

 Last year’s Major League Baseball regular season was played without fans.

-Toronto has been among the busiest teams on the free-agent market, including agreeing to a $150 million, six-year contract with outfielder George Springer and an $18 million, one-year contract with shortstop Marcus Semien.
+Toronto has been among the busiest teams on the free-agent market, agreeing to a $150 million, six-year contract with outfielder George Springer; an $18 million, one-year contract with shortstop Marcus Semien; a $5.5 million, one-year deal with right-hander Kirby Yates; a $3 million, one-year contract with right-hander Tyler Chatwood and a $1.75 million, one-year contract with right-hander David Phelps.

+The Blue Jays also re-signed left-hander Robbie Ray to an $8 million, one-year contract.

 AP Writer Ronald Blum in New York contributed to this report.